maiwennaxway/agents-gravitee/discovery/README.md

 ## Discovery Mode - Product

-This mode can be setting the `gravitee_DISCOVERYMODE` environment variable to `product`
+This mode can be setting the `GRAVITEE_DISCOVERYMODE` environment variable to `product`

 ### Product discovery